austinc23113162/Stock-Tracker/README.md

 ## Final Thoughts

 This project is my first solo full-stack app.
-While simple my design, it taught me fundamental concepts and skills in developing professional web applications.
+While simple in design, it taught me fundamental concepts and skills in developing professional web applications.
 My key takeaways include:

 **Security matters**
   - Implementing a secure account system with password hashing and JWT authentication stored in HTTP-only cookies to mitigate CSRF and XSS attacks